Marconiusiii/OhCraps/README.md

-# OhCraps! v.6.4.2
+# OhCraps! v.6.5
 Python-based Craps game for Terminal.

 ## About

-Craps is one of the best games you can play in a casino and contains a variety of bets that have some of the lowest house advantage percentages over you.
+The game of Craps is one of the best table games you can play in a casino and contains a variety of bets that have some of the lowest house advantage percentages over you.
 This game is built to run within a Terminal environment and is accessible for blind players.

 Craps is entirely based on the randomness of thrown dice.
 When the game starts, a bet on the Pass Line will win if a 7 or 11 is thrown with the first roll, also known as the Coming Out roll.
 A 2, 3, or 12 will lose on the first roll.
 Any other number thrown on the first roll becomes the Point number, and then the shooter continues to roll until they either roll the Point number or throw a 7.
 Hitting the Point number is a Pass Line win, the game resets and everything starts up again.
 Rolling a 7 on the other hand after a Point is established is a loss, and all bets on the table lose with the exception of Don't Pass/Don't Come bets and Any 7 proposition bets.

 If you'd enjoy checking through some strategies to play, be sure to visit my [Oh Craps!
-Strategy Page.](https://www.marconius.com/craps)
+Strategy Page.](https://www.marconius.com/craps/)

 ## How to Play